andersonfonseka/javabeanutils/README.md

 How to use:

-See JavaBeanUtilsTest - JUnit Test Case
+- See JavaBeanUtilsTest - JUnit Test Case
+- The Domain and DTO packages contains both: source and target objects written in unit test case class.